 Below is – I hope – a complete overview of The Cure’s appearances on Countdown (not including their video broadcasts).
-If I still missed anything, please let know!
+If I still missed anything, please let me know!

 Update July 2019: in the past couple of years a lot of Cure Countdown videos were removed from YouTube.
 Some have been uploaded again, but with watermark.
 Where possible I have updated the links below.
-For some videos this means a downgrade.
+For some videos unfortunately this means a downgrade.
 The links work on a computer from the Netherlands.
 Maybe not all of them on a mobile device or from another country.